fortymorgan/followingList/README.md

 # GitHub following
-App for search whom GitHub user following with [GitHub API](https://developer.github.com/v3/).
+An app for searching for whom a GitHub user is following.
+Using [GitHub API](https://developer.github.com/v3/).

 ## Screenshots